calinadriancomes/EU27-CBEC-Market-Entry-Screening/README.md

 ## Scope note

 The workflow is designed for first-stage market-entry screening under public-data constraints.
 The 2023 design is cross-sectional.
-ETI is available for 25 countries in the retained route, while Luxembourg is confidential and Romania is unavailable or low reliability.
+ETI is available for 25 countries in the retained route, while Luxembourg is confidential and Romania is unavailable/low reliability.
 MP uses a documented total-population fallback.
 LPI is used both in the execution-feasibility backbone and in the downstream tier gate.

 ## Citation note